 In review of the films on this year's list, it seems that last year’s list contained a few more genre films than this year’s, though my love of horror and horror-comedies again shines through strongly.
-That genre has - and will always have - a soft spot in my heart (I already can’t wait to see some of what 2016 has in store: “The Witch”, “Nina Forever”, “The Invitation”, etc.).
+That genre has - and will always have - a soft spot in my heart.
 But there was definitely a bit more balance this year with a good number of dramas making the cut.

 We’ll get to this year's films in just a second, but there are a few things I want to make sure to reiterate before we get there.
-First, think of the rankings more as block sections - they aren't random, but outside of grouping them into tiers, they are fairly arbitrary.
-I enjoy ranked lists, so that's why I will continue to do so, but after the first few, they're all pretty similar - I just want you to watch all of these films!
-Second, this also isn't a straight "favorites" list - I tried putting weight both into how enjoyable they were PLUS how accessible I felt they were.
+First, think of the rankings more as block sections - they aren't random, but outside of grouping them into tiers, and some slight preferences here and there, they are fairly arbitrary.
+I enjoy ranked lists, so that's why I will continue to do so, but I'm not obsessing over the order as much as I might for my big list on the year.
+Second, this also isn't a straight "favorites" list - I tried putting weight into both how enjoyable they were PLUS how accessible I felt they were.
+The joy in this list is the discovery, not always the "best" titles.
 Even calling it an inexact science would be giving the system too much credit.
-Third, to that last point, I realize that determining which films I felt were under-appreciated was such a personal matter of perspective - I can't know what you were more exposed to than I; this was mostly best-guess.
-And there are obviously still small films out there that even I didn't get to that are surely better than some of these.
-But it's a start, and still all of the films below have something great to offer.
+Third, to that last point, I realize that determining which films I felt were under-appreciated was such a personal matter of perspective - it's just my best guess trying to assess someone else's awareness.
+And look, these are still mostly movies that had some studio backing; I'm not trying to find uber-obscure offerings that won't resonate with anyone.
+It's not to say those movies aren't or can't be good, but that's not the point of this list.
+I could go deeper, but I wanted to showcase accessible movies that you've probably heard about, but that might have been missed.
+There are obviously still films out there that are surely better than some of these, but this is a start, and all of the films below have something great to offer.
 If even just one person watches one film on this list that they weren’t otherwise familiar with, it did its job.

 1. The Final Girls